Skip to content

 1. From the list of repositories, select the one with your application’s code.

-If you have selected GitHub as your provider but don’t see the repository which you’d like to use, click on “Manage GitHub repositories” or “Add GitHub repository” (if no GitHub repositories visible yet) button presented, as the account where the repository resides is not visible yet to Portal (this is a GitHub only feature at present):
+If you selected GitHub as your provider but don’t see the repository you want to use, click “Manage repositories” or “Add repository” (if no GitHub repositories are visible yet).
+This allows the portal to access the account where your repository is located.
+Note: this feature is currently only available for GitHub:

 Connected to GitHub